richard-senior/GML/README.md

 ie. draws the same shape smaller or larger than the original depending on the value of offset.

 ### pointify
-Converts any arcs (G02, G02) into a set of small straight lines (G01) that approximates the arcs.
+Converts any arcs (G02, G02) into a set of small straight lines (G01) that approximates the arc.

 The number of points used to replace each arc is determined by GrblCommand.min_point_distance.
-Also removes any points which are closer together than GrblCommand.min_point_distance This can be useful in several situations.
+This can be useful in several situations, for example it makes manually editing a GCode file much easier since there is no need to calculate arc centres etc.

 Be careful not to set min_point_distance too small.
 This can be achieved automatically by setting GrblCommand.auto_decurve

+ie:

+### despeckle
+It is often the case (when exporting from SVG or using other methods to automatically create GCode) that too many control points are created.
+That is to say if we have a rounded corner which is smaller than the radius of the tool we're using, then three is no point in defining 3 points to decribe an arc that is never going to get cut.

+Or for example, points are defined which are closer together than the tolerance of the engraving machine.

+We can remove unecessary operations in the GCode file using despeckle.
+We can define the tool diameter and the tolerences of the machine and despeckle will remove any unecessary points.
+This is a little like the "path/simplify" command in Inkscape.

 ## The concept of 'blocks'
 In the examples above we have a single closed path (the shape of the letter A, which starts and ends